statsfm/web/static/beta.md

 ### Joining the Beta

 1. Open the Play Store on your Android device
-2. Search for the Stats.fm app
+2. Search for the stats.fm app
-3. Scroll down on Stats.fm' page until you see the "Join beta" button
+3. Scroll down on stats.fm' page until you see the "Join beta" button
 4. Click "Join beta" (It may take a few minutes for Google Play to process your request)

 ### Leaving the Beta

 1. Open the Play Store on your Android device
-2. Search for the Stats.fm app
+2. Search for the stats.fm app
-3. Scroll down on Stats.fm' page until you see the "Join beta" button
+3. Scroll down on stats.fm' page until you see the "Join beta" button
 4. Click "Leave beta" (It may take a few minutes for Google Play to process your request)
 5. Delete and reinstall the app to get back to the public version